cixel/gc2024/presentation.md

         - but it needs to be compiled after main
         - ... woops

-^ except that we can't really generate the function definitions until after main is compiled because we might want to instrument any of the other 46 packages in the build and that means we that in order to generate our code we need to know about all of the packages in the build.
+^ except that we can't really generate these function definitions until after main is compiled because we might want to instrument any of the other 46 packages in the build and that means we that in order to generate our code we need to know about all of the packages in the build.

 ^ ... and only the linker gets this info.